|

 that different at all.
 One;

-other; project management, deals in multiple units of time per unit of
+project management, deals in multiple units of time per unit of product – the

-manufacturing we are trying to maximize the number of units and we do that by
+trying to maximize the number of units and we do that by protecting the

-In projects we are trying to minimize the units of time and we do that
+projects we are trying to minimize the units of time and we do that by

 compared to other approaches for a number of reasons; they address dynamic